 The worst face of the future: the risks of this technology

-Marketing and advertising through facial recognition carry a number of risks.
-A major concern is that people's personal data is collected and used without their consent.
-The face is only a door, through which to obtain more and more detailed data on age, gender, even emotions.
+Marketing and advertising through facial recognition carries a number of risks.
+A major concern is that people's personal data is being collected and used without their consent.
+The face is just a door, through which to obtain increasingly detailed data on age, gender, even emotions.

 Knowing so much about people can also lead to communication activities that cross the line of what is lawful, overcoming the limits of persuasion to lead to those of manipulation.

-All elements that must be carefully considered before making any decision on the implementation of this technology.
+All elements that must be carefully considered before making any decisions on the implementation of this technology.

 Final thoughts on ubiquitous advertising, from the sky to the face